jonathanong/ci-workshop/instructions/03-ci-testing.md

 # Continuous Integration Testing

-Now, we setup continuous integration testing!
+Now, we setup a continuous integration pipeline and add our tests!
 With CI testing enabled, our tests will run on every push to GitHub.

 ## Workflow Improvements